Have you ever wondered why we need to use a calibrated thermometer to monitor food temperatures regularly or at a set time?

 What is Food Safety?

-As per ISO 22000:2018, the Food Safety Management System, food safety is defined as the assurance that food will not cause an adverse health effect for the consumer when it is prepared and/or consumed in accordance with its intended use.
+As per ISO 22000:2018, the Food Safety Management System, food safety is defined as the assurance that food will not cause an adverse health effect for the consumer when it is prepared and consumed by its intended use.

-In order to assure that food is safe when it is prepared or consumed is to have a system that we need to follow.
-This system is the HACCP (Hazzard Analysis and Critical Control Point), it is a system and a tool used to identify significant hazards within the flow of operation in order to manage food safety.
+To ensure that food is safe when it is prepared or consumed to have a system that we need to follow.
+This system is the HACCP (Hazzard Analysis and Critical Control Point), it is a system and a tool used to identify significant hazards within the flow of operations to manage food safety.